au-nlp/project-milestone-p2-group8/README.md

 Clinical trial failure is a major obstacle to medical progress, resulting in significant financial losses and delays in patients' access to novel treatments.

-This project aims to be a Multimodal Data Fusion to predict the success of clinical trials using the Clinical Trials dataset.
-Existing prediction models often lack context, analyzing unstructured material superficially or relying solely on structured metadata.
+Our project aims to use the Clinical Trials dataset to build a comprehensive classification model utilizing the strengths of both structured metadata, as well as semantic text embeddings in a combined multimodal data fusion, with the goal of predicting the success of clinical trials.
+Existing prediction models often lack context, analysing unstructured material superficially or relying solely on structured metadata.
 The main innovation of our method is its **Multimodal Fusion Architecture**, which explicitly combines **deep semantic embeddings** from the eligibility criteria and summary text with the trial's **structured features** (such as sponsor and phase).
 This combination offers a comprehensive understanding of the scientific justification and trial mechanics.
 By outperforming a structured-data baseline model in predictive performance, we demonstrate this benefit and provide insights that can be used to improve trial design in the future.

 ## Novelty